The June 10-17, 2022 Retreat

 Registration upon arrival

-When you arrive at SSJD, first please enter at the main door on the west side of the building (brick-paved plaza).
+When you arrive at the Guest House, first please enter at the main door on the west side of the building (brick-paved plaza).
 There you will check-in and register your vehicle, receive your room assignment and a parking code to enter the Guest House parking area at the back.

 Then proceed around the back (south) to the Guest House entrance.

-The Friday June 14 evening program begins at 7:00 pm.
+The Friday June 10 evening the formal program begins at 7:00 pm.

-The retreat formally ends at 11 a.m. on Friday June 21.
-However, we hope you will stay for lunch (which is covered by your fee).
+The retreat formally ends at 11 a.m. on Friday June 17 and is followed by a light lunch.

 The daily retreat schedule will be posted prominently.